KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 ### ac_cc=0

-Setting `ac_cc=0` disables Fluidity on the Smart Chain entirely.
+Setting `ac_cc=0` disables Antara on the Smart Chain entirely.

 ::: tip
-It is better to <b>NOT</b> use `ac_cc=0` for a Smart Chain where Fluidity should not be enabled.
+It is better to <b>NOT</b> use `ac_cc=0` for a Smart Chain where Antara should not be enabled.
 Omitting the `ac_cc` parameter altogether will achieve the same result.
 :::

 ### ac_cc=1

-Setting `ac_cc=1` permits Fluidity on the Smart Chain, but will not allow the Smart Chain to interact in cross-chain Fluidity functionality with other Smart Chains.
+Setting `ac_cc=1` permits Antara on the Smart Chain, but will not allow the Smart Chain to interact in cross-chain Antara functionality with other Smart Chains.

 ### ac_cc=2 to 99